-Albert Rizzo has almost 30 years of experience litigating complex commercial business disputes, employment discrimination cases, sexual harassment claims, real estate and title disputes, fraud claims, and corporate and partnership dissolutions.
+Albert Rizzo has almost 30 years of experience litigating complex commercial business disputes, employment discrimination cases, sexual harassment claims, wrongful termination claims, real estate and title disputes, fraud claims, and corporate and partnership dissolutions.
 His practice areas also include business and corporate law, contract law, employment law, residential and commercial real estate transactions, and Italian law.

 He is admitted to practice before the Supreme Court of the United States, the Federal courts of the Southern District of New York, Eastern District of New York, Northern District of New York, and the District of New Jersey, as well as the state trial and appellate courts of New York.